emit-js/log/README.md

 ## Automatic logging

-By default, the logger logs any event at log level `info`.
+By default, the logger logs any and all events at log level `info`.

-If your event is very noisy, you might want to opt to make `info` logs into `debug` for that particular event:
+If your event is very noisy, you might want to opt to alias `info` logs to `debug` for that particular event:

 ```js
 dot.state.log.levels.myEvent = { info: "debug" }